ap3340/NetlifyAntonio/content/authors/admin/_index.md

 ---
-My name is Antonio Pano and I am a recent December 2021 UNC - Chapel Hill graduate who has completed a Bachelor of Science in Statistics and Analytics with a minor in Cognitive Science.
+My name is Antonio Pano and I am a December 2021 UNC - Chapel Hill graduate who has completed a Bachelor of Science in Statistics and Analytics with a minor in Cognitive Science.

 My intention is to pursue a position utilizing a combination of these skillsets.
 I am currently working towards increasing my knowledge of program modeling in Python as well as polishing existing skillsets in SQL & Excel.
-I've also recently completed the AWS Certified Cloud Practitioner Certification in order to better understand cloud computing.
-Afterwards, my plan is to become familiar with Tableau and R Shiny for enhanced Data Visualization.
+I've recently completed the AWS Certified Cloud Practitioner Certification in order to better understand cloud computing.
+Afterward, my plan is to become familiar with Tableau/R Shiny for enhanced Data Visualization.

 Below I've put together a few projects to allow employers to get a better grasp on my technical abilities.